 The Cambridge Institute of Dog Behaviour & Training is the education department of the CFBA, all its courses in specific combinations meet the joining requirements for CFBA membership and to ensure the highest standards of Canine Education, therefore applicants who hold CIDBT courses will be offered preferential access for membership of the CFBA.

 Applications are considered by the Association’s Fellows’ and senior team, which has authority to request further references and information as deemed necessary.
 The final decision on an application is made by the CFBA Fellows and senior team and maybe refused with or without a reason proffered.

 The CFBA uses the Pet Education Training and Behaviour Councils (PETbc) roles descriptions (widely accepted in Britain as a standard of dog occupation descriptions) when considering all applications for dogs only.
-We ONLY recognise academic and vocational courses that are accredited, approved and assured by the Pet Education Training and Behaviour Council.
-These standards are also reflected by LANTRA the (Government Department) for such definitions.

 However, courses alone will not suffice to become a member – varied practical experience is essential (each membership level requires a minimum amount of years in Professional Behaviour Practice) and this is discretionary at the behest of the board.

 Click to read the PETbc national role description of a dog behaviour practitioner.